stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

   In the case of Active Directory, the login process does not proceed as normal, and instead involves something called "delegated authentication".
 The user accounts pulled-in from an Active Directory do not include the passwords.
-Consequently, the LDAP Agent does double duty in the case of Active Directory: it synchronizes accounts, and it also handles authentication attempts and relays back the outcome to Stormpath.
+Consequently, the LDAP Agent does double duty in the case of Active Directory: it synchronizes accounts, and also handles authentication attempts and relays the outcome back to Stormpath.

 .. _saml-authn: